articulate/tugboat/README.md

   - "SERVICE_3000_TAGS=urlprefix-awesome-service.*/"
 ```

 **Note:** the `ports` line should NOT look like `3000:3000`.
 It should be a single port number only.
 This allows docker to assign a RANDOM port to bind to on the host.
-Consul / Registrator / NGINX will handle this random port without issue.
+Consul / Registrator / fabio will handle this random port without issue.
 This prevents you from experiencing port conflicts!

 Now run `docker-compose up` on your project.